 Protests It's not recommended to attend political protests or to get too close to blockades – these are places to avoid.

 Peru is a strongly conservative, Catholic country.
-In 2015, the Peruvian Congress rejected a bill for gay and lesbian civil unions, despite the adoption of similar measures in neighboring countries in the Southern Cone.
-While many Peruvians will tolerate homosexuality on a ‘don’t ask; don’t tell’ level when dealing with foreign travelers, gay rights remain a struggle.
-As a result, many gays and lesbians in Peru don’t publicly identify as homosexual.
+While most believe that legalizing same-sex civil unions will happen soon, the initiative has met resistance by the Peruvian Congress in the past, despite the adoption of similar measures in neighboring countries in the Southern Cone.
+While many Peruvians will tolerate homosexuality on a ‘don’t ask; don’t tell’ level when dealing with foreign travelers, LGBT+ rights remain a struggle.
+As a result, many Peruvians don’t publicly identify.

 Public displays of affection among homosexual couples is rarely seen.
 Outside gay clubs, it is advisable to keep a low profile.
 Lima is the most accepting of gay people, but this is on a relative scale.
 Beyond that, the tourist towns of Cuzco, Arequipa and Trujillo tend to be more tolerant than the norm.
-Social media platforms Tinder and Grindr are good places to find out more about the gay scene.
+Social media platforms Tinder and Grindr can connect travelers to the gay scene.

 FYI: the rainbow flag seen around Cuzco and in the Andes is not a gay pride flag – it’s the flag of the Inca empire.